cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 single worker at a time, and a single worker occupies an entire machine.

-However, if the resources at a machine are larger than what you know a task requires, you most likely you will want one worker to manage multiple tasks running on that machine.
+However, if the resources at a machine are larger than what you know a task requires, you most likely will want one worker to manage multiple tasks running on that machine.
 For example, if you have a 8-core machine, then you might want to run four 2-core tasks on a single worker at once, being careful not to exceed the available